 Padma Rajagopalan, PhD

-Padma Rajagopalan, Ph.D., Assistant Professor
+Padma Rajagopalan, Ph.D., Associate Professor

-Padma Rajagopalan joined the Department of Chemical Engineering at Virginia Tech in January 2007 and is a professor.
+Padma Rajagopalan joined the Department of Chemical Engineering at Virginia Tech in January 2007 and is an associate professor.
 She also holds appointments in the School of Biomedical Engineering and Sciences (SBES), in the Macromolecules and Interfaces Institute (MII) and in the Wake Forest Institute for Regenerative Medicine.
 Prior to joining Virginia Tech, she was the PC Rossin Endowed Assistant Professor in the Department of Chemical Engineering at Lehigh University.

 Prior to joining the faculty at Lehigh, Dr. Rajagopalan was a research associate at the Center for Engineering in Medicine, Harvard Medical School.
 Dr. Rajagopalan earned her bachelor’s degree from the Indian Institute of Technology, Kharagpur, India and obtained her Ph.D. from Brown University.
 In 2007, she was the Chair of the Women’s Initiative Committee at the American Institute of Chemical Engineers (AIChE).